 OTHER IMPORTANT TAX RELATED INFORMATION

-The United States Tax Court building remains closed to visitors.
-Mail delivery will resume on July 10, 2020.
-Also beginning July 10, 2020, documents may be deposited in a drop box at the building’s entrance.
+The United States Tax Court building remains closed to visitors but is receiving and processing mail and deliveries.
+Documents for hand delivery may be deposited in a drop box at the building’s entrance.

 TAXPAYER ASSISTANCE CENTERS